 4. The Heartbreaks, ‘Funtimes’

 I wrote before that ‘if you like pop the way it’s suppose to be – replete with tales of tragic romances and an irrepressible sense of vivacity – you will like The Heartbreaks,’ and I very much stick by these words.
 God bless the band.

 French songstress and Aussie messiah unite in and out of the studio to produce the best debut of 2012: intimate, melancholy psychedelia pervaded by a sort of dark luminosity.

 2. Tame Impala, ‘Lonerism’

-If John Lennon made a whole album based off his psychedelia-birthing sound on ‘Revolver’, this would be it.
-Kevin Parker, meanwhile, modestly states this album is essentially Britney Spears fronting The Flaming Lips.
+If John Lennon made a whole album based off his sound on ‘Revolver’, this would be it.
+Kevin Parker, meanwhile, reckons this album is essentially Britney Spears fronting The Flaming Lips.
+Good as it is, it was never gonna be that good.
 I’ll let you choose your own analogy.

 1. Pond, ‘Beard, Wives, Denim’

-Pure, mesmerising sonic ecstasy, thus completing the nonpareil Kevin Parker trilogy of 2012 – he produces and plays drums on this one.
-Not to sound cheesy, but this truly is the cosmic ambience of psychedelia condensed into thirteen superlative, transcendental nuggets.
-A spellbinding, swirling and twirling musical voyage that expands and reveals a new layer of sheer ingenuity every time you listen to it.
-‘You Broke My Cool’ is probably the best Summer song ever released to feature flutes.
+Pure sonic ecstasy, and thus completing the nonpareil Kevin Parker trilogy of 2012 – he produces and plays drums on this one.
+Has all the swirling, twirling psych-sensibilities of the Australian Invasion you could ask for, condensed into thirteen superlative, transcendental nuggets, revealing a new layer of sheer ingenuity every time you listen to them.
+Tough competition, I know, but ‘You Broke My Cool’ is probably the best Summer song ever released to feature flutes.
 Or simply the best Summer song ever, for that matter.
 Take a bow, you bloody rippers.